GateteVerde/Gatete-Mario-Engine-9/README.md

 # Gatete Mario Engine 9

-A feature packed open-source Mario engine for GameMaker Studio 2.3
+A feature packed open-source Mario engine for GameMaker 2022.8

 The engine contains features from the following games